paypronl/woocommerce-payments-plugin/README.md

 - Mastercard
 - Visa

 ## Requirements

-- PHP version 5.3 or greater
+- PHP version 7.2 or greater
-- PHP extension cUrl
-- PHP extension OpenSSL
-- Wordpress 3.8 or greater
+- Wordpress 5.0 or greater
-- WooCommerce 2.2 or greater
+- WooCommerce 5.0 or greater

 ## Installation